octobercms/docs/3.x/cms/themes/components.md

 **channel** | the component alias (a partial subdirectory) **title.htm** | the component partial to override

 The partial subdirectory name can be customized to anything by simply assigning the component an alias of the same name.
-For example, by assigning the **channel** component with a different alias **foobar** the override directory is also changed:
+For example, by assigning the **channel** component with a different alias **foobar** the override directory is also changed.

 ::: cmstemplate
 ```ini